 I would say pop/rock.
 Our last ep was pop, our first ep was rock, and everything else just falls right in the middle of the two.
 We’ve had a lot of hip hop influences, especially in the new single, but we are still pop/rock. – Amin

 I would agree with Amin.
 We tend to lie somewhere in between pop/rock with our instrumentation, but we pull from a lot of random influences as well. – Tucker.

 We mainly live within a band aesthetic using Pop and Rock elements the most.
 But we’re influenced by pretty much everything most recently hip hop. – Josh

 Give us a little bio about you.

-You will be releasing your new single ‘Psych Beach’, tell us more about the single.
+Your new single ‘Like The Weather’, tell us more about the single.

 What is the meaning behind the single?